 Treasures of China’s Heritage: Touring with the Global Heritage Fund

-(First of a Seven-part Series)
+(Second of a Seven-part Series)

-by Jeanne Lawrence
+By Jeanne Lawrence

 I recently had the privilege of taking a nine-day trip to China in the company of board members of the Global Heritage Fund (GHF)—an organization devoted to supporting underdeveloped rural areas worldwide.
 Although I’d previously traveled extensively in China, this unusual excursion was uniquely enriching and memorable.
 It’s my pleasure to share this experience with you in a series of recollections illustrated primarily by my personal photographs.
 Links to the other installments in this series can be found at the end of this article.

 DAY 2: ARRIVAL IN ZHANGZHOU CITY

 After landing in Fujian’s modern city of Xiamen and exploring earthen tulou buildings in the countryside on our first day, we proceeded to the historic port town of Zhangzhou and then to Pinghe and Nanjing counties, where we visited tulous of a different style.

 Only forty-three miles from the costal city of Xiamen lies Zhangzhou, a second-tier city with a population of nearly five million.
 Once a big port town known for trafficking in silk and sugar, today it supports agriculture, flour-milling, wine-making, tea-curing, papermaking, printing, the manufacture of jute sacking, and narcissus cultivation.